autonomys/subspace-docs/versioned_docs/version-latest/learn/monitoring.md

 Click `Save dashboard`.
 ```

-This setting filters jobs with the word `server`, making the dashboard available for Node Exporter-related jobs.
+This setting filters jobs with the word `server`, making the dashboard available for Node Exporter related jobs.

-**For Subspace-dashboard:**
+* For Subspace-dashboard:

 Create a variable: